Justwhittaker/PRO4-Mealdeals/README.md

 8. Preload products and tags.
 To match starter projects and user profile tags to the original concept, run the following commands from your IDE's terminal:

-    * python manage.py loaddata servicelevel.json
-    * python manage.py loaddata tag.json
+    * python manage.py loaddata db.json

 9. In the event packages have been updated, it's best to re-create the requirements.txt file using the terminal command prompt:

     * pip freeze > requirements.txt